Welcome!

 Attend & Participate

-Attend worship services and participate in congregational activities.
-We gather together as a community and connect with one another by sharing the common experience offered by Sunday services.
+Attend Sunday services and participate in congregational activities.
+We gather as a community and connect with one another by sharing the common experience offered by Sunday services.

 An important aspect of membership is active participation in the larger congregation.
 You will find it easier to meet people and feel part of the congregation if you also join in small groups within the congregation.
-There are many diverse activities in social justice, children’s religious exploration, men's and women's groups, etc.
+There are many diverse activities in social justice, children’s spiritual exploration, social groups, etc.